-The AAST (American Association for the Surgery of Trauma) renal injury scale 3-4 is the most widely used renal trauma grading system at the time of writing (mid 2016).
+The AAST (American Association for the Surgery of Trauma) renal injury scale 3-4 is the most widely used renal trauma grading system at the time of writing (late 2016).
 Severity is assessed according to the depth of renal parenchymal damage and involvement of the urinary collecting system and renal vessels.

 - grade I: contusion or non-enlarging subcapsular perirenal haematoma, and no laceration

 - grade II: superficial laceration <1 cm depth and does not involve the collecting system (no evidence of urine extravasation), non-expanding perirenal haematoma confined to retroperitoneum